valterUo/MultiCategory-demo-system/README.md

 Each selective query becomes and instance of a class called [SelectiveQuery](https://github.com/valterUo/MultiCategory-demo-system/blob/master/src/query/SelectiveQuery.java).
 When SelectiveQuery object is created, the input query string is automatically tokenized, parsed and translated so that user can output the corresponding Haskell code i.e. the sequence of fold functions.
 Each SelectiveQuery consists of one or multiple [QueryBlocks](https://github.com/valterUo/MultiCategory-demo-system/blob/master/src/query/QueryBlock.java) which have one or multiple [LambdaFunctions](https://github.com/valterUo/MultiCategory-demo-system/blob/master/src/query/LambdaFunction.java).

-This structure creates a simple parse tree of the query and it can be efficiently used to modify and understand the query.
+This structure of classes creates a simple parse tree of the query and it can be efficiently used to modify and understand the query.
 Certain keywords (cons, nil) are modified with respect to the target model of the query and the correct fold function is used with respect to the target model of the query.
 The [CodeGenerator](https://github.com/valterUo/MultiCategory-demo-system/blob/master/src/codeGenerator/CodeGenerator.java) class is partly responsible of this.

 #### Running the Haskell program